CkyBlue/ADT_Wise/README.md

 The GUI relies on the Kivy framework.
 The framework I implemented to freeze algorithms and control their behavior is iimplemented much differently here than in the CLI version preceeding it (see below)

-Notice how the color-coding allow linking Pointers and Index makes keeping up with linked-lists easier.
+Notice how the color-coding allows linking Pointers and Index, making it easier to keep up with linked-lists.

 ![Screenshot](GUI.gif)

-Setting up an algorithm explainer will (hopefully) be made fairly simple with the framework once it's completed and cleaned.Hopefully that'll mean that I'll be able to get some peers on board for making algorithm explainers for other difficult algorithms.

 Freezing the code works by temporarily setting up a slowly looping infinite loop, the whole function runs on its own thread seperate from the one on which the rest of the program is running so the rest of the program does not freeze.